Castlerea: History

 Clonalis House, located in the west of Castlerea, is the ancestral home of the Clan O'Conor, the last of the High Kings of Ireland.
 The O'Connor dynasty produced eleven high kings of Ireland and twenty-four kings of Connacht.

 Theophilus Sandford, a member of Oliver Cromwell's army in Ireland, received a large allocation of lands confiscated from the O'Connor family as part of the Act for the Settlement of Ireland 1652.
 This package included Castlerea.
 Castlerea developed under the Sandfords, who established a distillery (at its height producing more than 20000 impgal of whiskey annually), a brewery, and a tannery.
 Sandford's descendants continued in power through the 19th century.
 The estate was later acquired by the Land Commission and the Congested Districts Board.
 The demesne in which it was set survives and is now enjoyed as a public park.

 On 11 July 1921, Sergeant James King of the Royal Irish Constabulary was shot in Castlerea on St Patrick Street and died of his wounds shortly afterwards.
 The Truce of July 1921 was declared later that day, making Sergeant King the last casualty of the Irish War of Independence.

 On 17 June 2020, Detective Garda Colm Horkan was shot dead by a 43-year-old man in Castlerea when his firearm was snatched from him who then fired fifteen rounds at him.
 Horkan became the 89th garda to be killed in the line of duty.

 Sport

+The local association football (soccer) club is Castlerea Celtic, and the Gaelic Athletic Association (GAA) club is St Kevin's.
+Castlerea Cavaliers is a basketball club with ladies and men teams.

-Castlerea hosts soccer club Castlerea Celtic and St Kevin's, a Gaelic football club and the Castlerea Kings basketball team.
-The enterprise hub located in the town business park is also home to the town's gym and to Castlerea boxing club.
+The Castlerea Enterprise Hub located in the town business park is also home to the town's gym and to Castlerea Boxing Club.
+Castlerea is home to the boxers Aoife O'Rourke and Lisa O'Rourke, who have collectively won a number of World and European titles.